ghostdogpr/caliban/gateway-plan/prototypes/07-operation-front-end/README.md

 # Operation-front-end measurement spike

+> Historical experiment: its measurements remain useful, but its proposed production types and sequencing are not requirements.
+The current [implementation handoff](../../IMPLEMENTATION-HANDOFF.md) is authoritative.

 This throwaway Scala 3/JMH spike answers two questions needed by the gateway architecture:

 1. Is Caliban's existing parser an adequate default, or is there already evidence to build a specialized parser?